 When looking for a tree that may live up to 400 years, consider the Ponderosa Pine.
 If you plant one, you may attract a wide array of bird species, squirrels, and even beavers, which are keystone species.

-As a memorial tree, you won’t be disappointed at their sheer size and durability given the right soil and environment.
+As a memorial tree, you won’t be disappointed at its sheer size and durability given the right soil and environment.

 8. Pacific Dogwood (Cornus nuttallii)